FABLE-3DXRD/ImageD11/webgui/notes_for_new_gui.md

 There are plenty of recipes for making a program that someone goes and runs.
 Probably it will have a web backend in the future, if not already.

-There are alot of developments around silx at ESRF that seem to use pyqt for gui.
+There are a lot of developments around silx at ESRF that seem to use pyqt for gui.
 Probably you can use silx without using the gui.

 ### Jupyter